yilab/shelloid/README.md

 * Built in cluster support by setting a single configuration flag.
 Builtin logging with cluster support.

-* Simplified DB API with built-in connection pooling (work in progress).
+* Simplified DB API with built-in connection pooling.

 Currently the software is in very early alpha stage with featured being added on a daily (even hourly) basis.
 First full featured alpha release is expected to happen in a week or so.
 After that I will be putting up more documentation.